The 27 Club: Tragic Stories of Addiction

 Death is the only means of entry into the 27 Club.
 (Oleh Dubyna/Shutterstock)

 Amy Winehouse left behind a grieving father.
-Kurt Cobain, Jim Morrison and Jimi Hendrix left behind grieving lovers.
+Kurt Cobain, Jim Morrison, and Jimi Hendrix left behind grieving lovers.
 Janis Joplin left behind a number of friends who shared her affliction.
-Some people say that everyone dies alone.
-But these members of the 27 Club demonstrate that this does not have to be true.
-It is when we give ourselves over to drugs and alcohol that we isolate ourselves.
-And in many cases, the mixture of isolation and substance abuse ultimately seals our fate.
+Although people say that everyone dies alone, these members of the 27 Club demonstrate that this does not have to be true.

 Each of these stories contains a lesson.
-And these lessons, despite their place in the 27 Club, have nothing to do with age.
+And these lessons, despite their connection to the 27 Club, have nothing to do with age.
 We might be too old to join the 27 Club.
 We might be too young.
 Either way, a life lost to substance abuse is a life wasted.
 Each of these individuals changed the world through their music.
 But more than that, they changed the lives of those who knew them well.
 Everyone possesses the power to change the lives of everyone we meet.
-We must simply remain alive long enough to do so.
+We must simply remain alive to do so.

 If you or someone you know struggles with alcoholism or addiction, don’t let the problem continue unabated.
-Seek help now.
+Seek help with addiction rehab now.
 Because you never know when substance abuse might lead to the end.
 Whether or not you feel ready to die, you can rest assured that your loved ones are not ready to lose you.
 Embrace sobriety, and enjoy your time on Earth.
-Because just as these members of the 27 Club discovered at far too young an age, we never know which day may be our last.
+Just as these members of the 27 Club discovered at far too young an age, we never know which day may be our last.

 Find lasting sobriety at Avenues.